shrinerb/shrine/README.md

 ```

 The `:name` is the name of the attachment, in this case "avatar".
 The `:record`
 is the model instance, in this case instance of `User`.
-As for `:phase`, in web
-applications a file upload isn't an event that happens at once, it's a process
-that happens in *phases*.
-By default there are only 2 phases, "cache" and
+Lastly, the `:phase`;
+by default the two main phases of attaching are "cache" and "store", but some
-"store", other plugins add more of them.
+plugins add more of them, and there are different ones for deleting files.

 Context is really useful for doing conditional processing and validation, since
 we have access to the record and attachment name.
 In general the context is